droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 ]
 ~~~

-Note that adding an extra unique parameter for each request, to bypass old resposne caches.

 ## Duplicate an existing Droonga cluster to another empty cluster directly

 If you have multiple Droonga clusters, then you can duplicate one to another.